SecretFan: Synthesizing Realistic Data without Breaking Privacy: Introduction

 The idea in this paper is to leverage feedback of a \textit{discriminator} to check whether the generated data is close to the original dataset or not; this provides insights into which generated samples are interesting.
 Those \textit{interesting} samples are then returned to Fandango, which leverages them as an initial population for generating the next iteration of samples.
 After performing several iterations of generating data with Fandango and adding the feedback of the discriminator in our loop, we can generate privacy-preserving data with satisfying utility.

 The main contribution of our approach is to \emph{use a test generator to produce privacy-preserving data, where the generator has \emph{not} been trained on the original data, while providing sufficient diversity to unlikely leak any private or sensitive data from the original dataset.} Additionally, our approach requires fewer resources than GAN-based solutions since our approach only requires a grammar as input and minimal computational resources, which allows us to quickly generate good samples.
 To evaluate the feasibility and effectiveness of our approach, we assess the utility and resemblance of the generated data by training and testing models on the original and the generated data.
-To confirm privacy, we verify that our approach did not generate any samples that are present in the original dataset.
+To confirm privacy, we verify first that our approach did not generate any samples that are present in the original dataset.
+Further, we perform a feature ablation study to identify in which scenarios partial samples can become exact matches of real records after suppressing a subset of features.
+Additionally, the statistical similarity of the synthetic and original datasets is assessed by computing the Jensen-Shannon divergence and Wasserstein distance.
+SecretFan\footnote{\url{https://github.com/LaPlei96/SecretFan}} and our experimental data are available on GitHub.